tomas-tank3ngine/rate-escape-room/README.md

 ### Authorization

-Authentication functionality will be implemented through validation on client and server side.
+Authentication functionality will be implemented through validation on client and server side using JWT.
-Authorization functionality will be implemented through validation on client and server side.
+Authorization functionality will be implemented through validation on client and server side using JWT.
 Users will have a boolean value (is_owner) that will be assigned at account creation.
 Owners will be able to upload rooms to the site but will not be able to review rooms.
 Non-owners, i.e. regular users, will be able to review rooms but will not be able to upload rooms.
 Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented.

 ## Roadmap